 The assignments include significant implementation work and experimental development.
 We mandate a minimal milestone 7-10 days before the assignment deadline.
 We observed that this is a necessary forcing function to get students to work on the assignment early.

 Grading varies between assignments.
-Generally though, it is made of three components: automatic unit tests (i.e., auto-grading), a written report, and performance on the test set.
+Generally though, it is made of three components: automatic unit tests (i.e., auto-grading), a written report, and performance on the held-out test set.
 Performance is a significant component of the grading and follows a per-assignment formula.
-We generally do not consider leader board placement for grading, except a tiny bonus for the top performer.
+We generally do not consider leader board placement for grading.

 Assignment 1

 This assignment is released promptly at the beginning of the semester.
 The students are asked to implement, experiment with, and contrast a linear perceptron and multi-layer perceptron (i.e., a neural network) for text classification tasks.
-The linear perceptron is implemented from scratch with external framework (i.e., no PyTorch, SciPy, or NumPy).
+The linear perceptron is implemented from scratch without an external framework (i.e., no PyTorch, SciPy, or NumPy).
 The students learn how the properties of language support efficient implementation of methods, how to design features, how to conduct error analysis, and how manual features compare to learned representations.
-This assignment currently does not have a milestone, but we plan to add one for the next iteration of the course.

 Assignment 2